penobit/mini-js/README.md

 });
 ```

-## Example
+## Basic Example

-Here's a complete example of a counter application:
+Here's a simple counter application to get you started:

 ```html
 <!DOCTYPE html>